The Other Party's Insurance Denied the Claim, Now What?

 If the insurer denies your attorney's claim, you may consider filing a lawsuit against the insurance company.
 But keep in mind, your attorney will not want to put much effort into a claim that either has little chance of succeeding or where they suspect you haven't given them the whole story (or are lying outright).
 In some cases, the cost of a lawsuit may outweigh the amount of damages, which means even a victory in court could end up costing more than doing nothing.

-Get a Free Evaluation of Your Insurance Claim
+Get Legal Help For Your Insurance Claim